KSSMA'S VIRTUAL MINYANIM:

 The Board of CHESMA, AC has voted to take the following provisional plans for safe High Holiday services this year:

-- For the health and well-being of everyone concerned, there will be no public HH services at the JC3.
+- For the health and well-being of everyone concerned, there will be no open public HH services at the JC3.

 - We will be broadcasting all High Holiday services from the JC3 via Zoom for all who interested in attending.